BrianSigafoos/hugo_site/content/2022-11-22-karpathy-ml.md

 ## Intro

 These are my ongoing notes from learning foundational Machine Learning (ML) concepts, as taught by Andrej Karpathy.
 Andrej is the former Director of AI at Tesla, and an excellent teacher.
-He demystifies complex ML topics like through simple examples that you can (and should) easily recreate locally.
+He demystifies complex ML topics like gradient descent through simple examples.
+When following these video you can (and should) easily recreate everything he does on your local machine.

 YouTube playlist: [Neural Networks: Zero to Hero](https://www.youtube.com/playlist?list=PLAqhIrjkxbuWI23v9cThsA9GvCAUhRvKZ)